hivernal/nvim/README.md

 * lukas-reineke/indent-blankline.nvim

 # Requirements
-You can find requirements for every plugin at their repositories.
+You can find requirements for plugins from their repositories.

 # Getting started
 Install ![nerd font](https://www.nerdfonts.com/font-downloads)